pnin/easy/README.md

 ### Special notes

 + When the `base_url` attribute is set to anything other than blank in `_config.yml` file, the "tag" page will break while accessing on your local machine.
-But don't worry, it will work properly when deployed on GitHub Pages, etc. An easy turn-around is to leave this attribute as blank when working in local, and change it back to your required base_url when pushing the changes to GitHub.
+But don't worry, it will work properly when deployed on GitHub Pages, etc. An easy turn-around is to leave this attribute blank when working in local, and change it back to your required base_url when pushing the changes to GitHub or anywhere else.
 + `tag` page is not created dynamically.
-So you'll need to add a markdown file (like tagname.md) under the tag directory and fill it with basic details.
-This will compile into an html file with all the posts under the respective tag.
+So you'll need to add a markdown file (like tagname.md) under the tag directory and fill it with basic front-matter.
+This will compile into a proper html file and list all the posts under the respective tag.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at [pnin/easy](https://github.com/pnin/easy).
+Bug reports and pull requests are welcome at [pnin/easy](https://github.com/pnin/easy).

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).